An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Symplectic structures on stacky and derived enhancements of supermanifolds

-We define a filtration $\Fil$ on $\DR(X)$ by setting $\Fil^p\DR(X) \subset \DR(X)$ to consist of terms $\Omega^i_{X}$ with $i \ge p$. \end{definition} The complex $\DR(X)$ has the natural structure of a filtered commutative DG super algebra.
-Note that the quasi-isomorphism class of $\DR(X)$ only depends on the super $\C^{\infty}$-ringed space $\pi^0X$ (cf. \cite{FeiginTsygan,bhattDerivedDR}), so that in particular the map $\DR(X) \to \DR(\pi^0X)$ is a quasi-isomorphism whenever $\pi^0X$ is a supermanifold.
-However, beware that the quasi-isomorphism classes of the filtrations $\Fil^p\DR(X)$ depend on the full derived structure of $X$ for $p>0$.
+\begin{remark} Note that the quasi-isomorphism class of $\DR(X)$ only depends on the $\C^{\infty}$-ringed space $\pi^0X^=$ (by \cite[Theorem 6.8]{taroyanDRDerivedDG}, after \cite{FeiginTsygan,bhattDerivedDR}, and noting that the ideal of $\sH_0\sO_X$ generated by $\sH_0\sO_X^{\ne}$ is nilpotent), so that in particular the map $\DR(X) \to \DR(\pi^0X^=)$ is a quasi-isomorphism whenever $\pi^0X^=$ is a supermanifold.
+By \cite[Proposition 4.11 and Theorem 5.12]{taroyanDRDerivedDG}, this is quasi-isomorphic to $\oR\Gamma(\pi^0X^=,\R)$ whenever $\pi^0X^=$ is locally smoothly contractible, and also for certain zero sets of subanalytic equations.
+However, beware that the quasi-isomorphism classes of the filtrations $\Fil^p\DR(X)$ depend on the full derived structure of $X$ for $p>0$. \end{remark}

+It is very important to note that we are taking the product, not direct sum, total complex, to ensure quasi-isomorphism invariance, but that as a consequence we do not have the local quasi-isomorphism with strictly closed forms which occurred in the NQ-manifold case, unless the complex is bounded in the de Rham direction, which only happens if $\sO_X$ has purely even parity.

 \begin{definition} Define an $n$-shifted pre-symplectic structure $\omega$ on a dg supermanifold $X$ to be an element

 Define a parity-reversed $n$-shifted pre-symplectic structure to be an element

 Two pre-symplectic structures are regarded as equivalent if they induce the same cohomology class in $\H^{n+2}\Fil^2\DR(X)^{=}$ (resp. $\H^{n+2}\Fil^2\DR(X)^{\ne}$). \end{definition}